What Is Ethereum? The Complete Guide to the World's Programmable Blockchain

 Gas is measured in 'gwei' (one billionth of an ETH).
 A simple ETH transfer might cost 21,000 gas units, while a complex DeFi transaction could require 200,000+ gas.
 You pay: gas units × gas price (in gwei).
 When the network is busy, that price rises.

-EIP-1559 (August 2021) changed how gas works.
+EIP-1559 (August 2021) changed how gas works, and the Fusaka upgrade (December 2025) dramatically reduced fees further.
 Now there's a base fee (which is burned) plus an optional priority fee (tip to validators).
 This makes fees more predictable and introduces ETH burning—when usage is high, more ETH is burned than issued, making ETH deflationary.

 Layer 2 solutions like Arbitrum and Optimism help by processing transactions off the main chain, reducing fees by 10-100x while inheriting Ethereum's security.
 Most users now interact with Layer 2s for everyday transactions.